Cai Qing

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Cai Fu is in the centre.
+The rest are (clockwise from top): Fan Rui, Li Gun, Ma Lin, Lü Fang, Bai Sheng, Guo Sheng, Cai Qing, and Xiang Chong.

-Cai Qing is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "Stalk of Flower", he ranks 95th among the 108 Stars of Destiny and 59th among the 72 Earthly Fiends.
+Cai Qing is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "Stalk of Flower", he ranks 95th among the 108 Heroes and 59th among the 72 Earthly Fiends.

 Background

-Living in Daming Prefecture (大名府; present-day Daming County, Hebei) with his elder brother Cai Fu, Cai Qing is a jailer in the city's prison who also assists his sibling in the execution of prisoners.
-Cai Qing, who has large eyes and thick eyebrows, is nicknamed "Stalk of Flower" because he likes to stick a flower in his hat.
+Originally from Daming Prefecture (大名府; present-day Daming County, Hebei), Cai Qing and his elder brother Cai Fu work as jailers and executioners in the city's prison.
+The novel describes Cai Qing as a man with large eyes and thick eyebrows.
+He is nicknamed "Stalk of Flower" as he likes to stick a flower in his hat.